kaitpw/Rvt_Docs_MCP/README.md

 tools being added.
 My only stipulation is that you must set up an easy pipeline to make the tool usable if it requires further setup (for example [Rvt_Docs_Tbc_Embedder](https://github.com/kaitpw/Rvt_Docs_TBC_Embedder)).

+A simple cross platform compilation is set up with Deno in Github workflows.
+To trigger a build make a new git tag.
+Then push with `git push --follow-tags`.